Documentation / Tutorials

 I enjoy organizing every bit of my life include the files on my computer.
 One thing I realized about file folder structure is that they are in some way a mental model; it organizes how we think.
 In a project, we are constantly browsing through folders to get our files or to output them; you can compared that to a visual models of a house and rooms.
 Subfolders are rooms.
 You wouldn't want to get lost finding what you want if you create a labyrinth in your project folder.
 Keep it simple and consistent.
 Develop multiple file folder structures to suit the project you are working on.

 When you are in the zone of creation, you might find it easier to make stuff first and be messy, then organize when your creative fervor deescalate.
 This means tidying up your comps, color coding your layers, remove unused effects, trim layers to exact duration.
+In my After Effects Project panel, I have a folder named "Sandbox" or "Messy" (an idea by my friend Rasita).
+This folder is where I throw all my R&D or experiments into, away from my organized folders.

 attachment to the project, I will craft a philosophical treatment with all my knowledge